SylvainEstebe/cognitive_distortion_project/README.md

 # 🪐 NLP Project: Data-Driven taxonomy for cognitive distortion

 This repository holds the code for the project for Natural Language Processing (S2023).
-It contains the script of analysis.
+It contains the script of the analysis.
-You can use the interactive exploration of a cluster of negative thoughts on this dashboard: https://cognitive-distortion-d.onrender.com/

 ### ⏭ Workflows
 ![Texte alternatif](https://github.com/SylvainEstebe/cognitive_distortion_project/raw/main/export/NLP%20-%20Share%20(1).jpeg)

 ## Description of the dataset